How to be a Suki

 I have this saying - if it happens twice on the same occasion and without planning, it’s a tradition.
 New traditions emerge in our two-person family often.
 I think it’s because when we discover something we like, we want to do it again.
 No complexities.
 It’s a simple response to things we enjoy doing.

 One recent tradition that emerged since I opened my pretend sari-sari store is a Friday visit to the Filipino market.
-Prior to that we only visited the store occasionally.
-By need basis.
+Prior to that we only visited the store by need basis only.
 If I’m out of sitaw, long beans, we go to the Filipino store.
 Out of patis, fish sauce?
 Drive to the Filipino store.
 The day I shopped for my sari-sari ingredients was a Friday and it was the first Friday of the year.
 Welcome to 2021.

-The following week after the sari-sari experience I found myself at the same Filipino market.
-It was a Friday and around the same time, 5:00 pm.
+The following week after the sari-sari experience I found myself in the same Filipino market.
+It was a Friday and the same time of day, 5:00 pm.
 Ahhh!
 A new tradition!
-I nudged and mentioned to Hiro as we were shopping.
+I nudged my husband.

 “Can we come here next Friday too?”
 Hiro of course said yes.
 He likes coming to the Filipino market too.